xakul/jee.oop/com.ihub.jee.oop/dp/behavioral/command/README.md

 #### [English](#topic) / [Turkish](#konu)
 # Topic

-The logic of the Command DP, one of the Tutorialda Behavioral Design Patterns, will explain in a Java project why and where it is used and where it is used.
+The purpose of the Command Pattern Tutorial, Behavioral Design Patterns, will explain in a Java project why and where it is used.

 ## Prequisites